simo665/solve-problems-with-python/two_sum/two_sum.md

 # Two Sum

-So an this problem solvation i need to provide an array of numbers and a target numbers, and i need to find two numbers from that array that when summed together it will equal the target number.
+So in this problem solvation i need to provide an array of numbers and a target number, and i need to find two numbers from that array that when summed together it will equal the target number.

 ### Example:
 ```py